yellownz/aws-cloudformation/README.md

 ### Version 0.9.0

 - **NEW FEATURE** : Added stack overrides, a new syntax to override portions of the stack template
-- **BREAKING CHANGE** : Auto generated stack inputs now rely on the `Config.Parameters` dictionary, and support the same dot notation naming scheme of stack overrides
+- **BREAKING CHANGE** : Auto generated stack inputs now rely on the `Stack.Inputs` dictionary, and support the same dot notation naming scheme of stack overrides

 ### Version 0.8.0